-Soil ph for vegetables.
 Preparing a plot for growing vegetables means creating an environment for successful planting.
+While your vegetables arent fussy about the kind of pot theyre in they do care about the potting soil in your vegetable container garden.
 The best soil mix for your container grown vegetables is one that is well drained well aerated and has a ph that is close to neutral.

+What is usually used in a vegetable garden bed is soil amendments such as compost or humus added to regular garden soil to provide the nutrients that vegetables need to grow and improve drainage and fertility.
+All you really need to get started is some decent soil and a few plants.
 But to be a really successful vegetable gardener and to do it organically youll need to understand what it takes to keep your plants healthy and vigorous.